kimwalisch/primecount/README.md

     <td>NaN</td>
     <td>NaN</td>
     <td>NaN</td>
-    <td>14,689.46s</td>
+    <td>8,215.59s</td>
   </tr>
 </table>

-The benchmarks above were run on an Intel Core i7-6700 CPU (4 x 3.4 GHz) from 2015 using a Linux x64 operating system and primecount was compiled using GCC 6.3.
+The benchmarks above were run on an AMD Ryzen 7 1700 CPU (8 x 3.0 GHz, 3.7 GHz Turbo) from 2017 and primecount was compiled using GCC 6.3.